 And last, but certainly not least, I finally managed to tell you all about our food-filled holiday to Kefalonia.
 Lots of sitting around, lying around, wandering around, with fabulous food at every turn.
 We did manage a bit of exploring so if you haven’t made it to Kefalonia yet and are thinking about it, check out my best for a little taster of what you’re missing.
 That’s if these pictures of beaches, seafood and swimming pools don’t tempt you.

 You know there’s always stuff going on in the background.
 More I’ve been doing, more I’ve been writing, and plenty more I’ve been planning.

 I was back on the radio again this month doing the newspaper review on BBC Coventry & Warwickshire, and I’ve also started writing for the fab magazine site Belle About Town.
 You’ll see me popping up there once a month with a little foodie round-up in and around London, and further afield.

-I’ve also been writing for Mode.com, so check out some of my pieces over there – a Midlands shout-out, a salute to Birmingham, and a piece on why canned food might not actually be that bad for you.
+I’ve also been writing for Mode.com, including pieces such as – a Midlands shout-out, a salute to Birmingham, and a piece on why canned food might not actually be that bad for you.

 Speaking of Canned Food, I even came up with a recipe that was featured on Canned Food UK, made mainly of things you’ve probably got in tins in your cupboard.
 And yes, it was rather tasty!